dariack/googleMe/README.md

 Rediscover your past months and years using Google search data.
 Google allows users to download their Google data, including their search history.
-The program analyzes the data and creates a personalized word-cloud poster, which brings back your thoughts, fears and dreams from that pediod.
+The program analyzes the data and creates a personalized word-cloud poster, which brings back your thoughts, fears and dreams from that period.

 ## Getting Started